google/angle/src/libANGLE/renderer/vulkan/doc/ShaderModuleCompilation.md

 decorations are added, inactive varyings are removed, early fragment tests are enabled or disabled, debug info is removed and pre-rotation is applied.
 At this time, `VkShaderModule`s are created (and cached).
-The appropriate specialization constants are then resolved and the `VkPipeline` object is created.
+The appropriate specialization constants are then resolved and the `VkPipeline` object is created (see details [here](PipelineCreation)).
 Note that we currently don't use [SPIRV-Tools][SPIRV-Tools] to perform any SPIR-V optimization.
 This could be something to improve on in the future.

 See the below diagram for a high-level view of the shader translation flow: